DENSO Motor Sports

 DENSO participated in the 24 Hours of Le Mans race in 1987 with the DENSO Toyota 87C under contract with Toyota Team TOM’S, at Le Mans in 1993 by providing full sponsorship for three DENSO Toyota TS-010 cars, and in 1994 with the DENSO Toyota 94C-V under contract for Toyota Team SARD, achieving a rank of second overall.

-DENSO parts with which the TS030 is equipped
+DENSO parts with which the 2015 racecar was equipped

 |• Motor generator||rear|